-Music lessons are taught by a specialist teacher and all classes have a 45 minute lesson, once a week.
-The program for 2021 will include activities like:
+Music lessons are taught by a specialist teacher and all classes have a 45 minute lesson per week.
+The program for 2023 will include:

 - Playing classroom instruments - Moving to music - Singing - Working individually and in groups to create and perform musical compositions - Comparing and analysing music from different times and places - Learning about musical elements such as pitch, rhythm, dynamics, tempo and form.